COSC310-Team12/ToDoList/README.md

 Show due date on main page
 - users can now see the due dates they add on the main page.
 This feature makes the app easier to use, users can see the due date on the main page instead of having to click on the task now.

-### features that use open-source libraries to improve the functionality of the system
+### Features that use open-source libraries to improve the functionality of the system

 Added tags
 - users can now classify their tasks using tags.
 Tags are implemented using, among others the AndroidX Library.
 Tags improve our system because they give the user the option to categorize their tasks.